lane711/sonicjs/ACCESS-CONTROL.md

 - Operation Access:
   - Create is restricted to admins only
   - Delete is restricted to admins only
-  - Update uses item level access control to allow users to update their own user account, but restrict updates to other users.

 - Item Level Access:
   - Update checks if the user is an admin or updating their own user account via the `isAdminOrUser` function